evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron/_index.md

 ## Performance

 The Audi Q4 45 e-tron offers modest performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 545 Nm (402 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and has a top speed of180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging